 Credit cards, checks, cash — the typical means of exchanging money are looking at some stiff competition in the world of apps.
 Venmo is one of many mobile payment services that allow users to link their bank accounts of debit cards and send money to friends, family, and now, nonprofits.
-In 2017, more Venmo had more than 7 million active users, and shuttled nearly $18 billion between people, up 126% from 2016.
+As of 2020, Venmo had more than 52 million users and had over $102 billion in payment volume in 2019.
 That’s a lot of people, a lot of money… is it also a lot of potential donations?

 One challenge to Venmo officially expanding is regulation: Nonprofits and regulators are still working through the challenges associated with new donation and solicitation channels.